MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/admin-credentials-supplied-not-valid.md

 ---
-title: Error (The Enterprise Administrator credentials that you supplied are not valid.) when you try to run the Azure Active Directory Sync Tool Configuration wizard
+title: Error Enterprise Administrator credentials you supplied are not valid when you try to run the Azure Active Directory Sync Tool Configuration wizard
 description: Describes and provides a resolution for an error that occurs when you run the Azure Active Directory Sync Tool Configuration Wizard. ms.date: 06/22/2020 ms.prod-support-area-path: